DrumilHV/Typescript/Typescript/NOTES/class_3.md

 }
 ```

-2. If I don't return any thing from a function I neet to put a void type to prevert me from accidentally returning a value
+2. If I don't return any thing from a function we need to put a void type to prevert me from accidentally returning a value

 ```ts
 function consoleErrMessage(errMsg): void {